 A patron must be a Hartland Public Library card holder in good standing to place an interlibrary loan (ILL) request.
-Items that are in the Library's Vermont historical collection may not be requested for interlibrary loan.
+Items that are in the Library's Vermont historical collection or Genealogy collection may not be requested for interlibrary loan.
 A patron may only have three active ILL requests at any time.
 Renewals are decided by the lending library.